root-project/root/documentation/HttpServer/HttpServer.md

 One should take into account that json always includes names of the data fields which are not present in the binary representation.
 Even then, the size difference is negligible.

+### Generating images out of objects

+Three kinds of requests (root.png, root.gif, root.jpeg) could be used for creating images like:

+    wget "http://localhost:8080/Files/hsimple.root/hpx/root.png?w=500&h=500&opt=lego1" -O lego1.png

+For all such requests one could specify following parameters:
+   - h - image height
+   - w - image width
+   - opt - draw options

+Receiving such requests, THttpServer creates TCanvas and draw specified object with provided draw option.

+### Methods execution

+By default THttpServer starts in monitoring (read-only) mode and therefore forbid any methods execution.
+One could specify read-write mode when server is started:

+    serv = new THttpServer("http:8080;rw");

+Or one could disable read-only mode with the call:

+    serv->SetReadOnly(kFALSE);

+'exe.json' accepts following parameters:
+   - method - name of method to execute
+   - prototype - method prototype (see [TClass::GetMethodWithPrototype](https://root.cern.ch/root/html/TClass.html#TClass:GetMethodWithPrototype), required only when several methods with same name exists
+   - compact - compact parameter for return value `_ret_object_` - name of the object which should be returned as result of method execution (used in TTree::Draw call)

+Example of TTree::Draw command execution:

+   [shell] wget 'http://localhost:8080/Files/job1.root/ntuple/exe.json?method=Draw&prototype="Option_t*"&opt="px:py>>h1"&_ret_object_=h1' -O exe.json

+To get debug information about command execution, one could submit 'exe.txt' request with same arguments.